pickles976/pickles976.github.io/_posts/2024-04-08-Full-Stack-Footguns.md

 ![](https://what.thedailywtf.com/plugins/nodebb-plugin-emoji/emoji/tdwtf-emoji/footgun-2.png?v=grn1kta83uc)

-This blog post won't be very interesting to anyone who has been a dev for more than like, a year, but it's helpful for me to document my own progress.
-Back in March I put together an app called [ai-arena](https://ai-arena.com/#/multiplayer) the idea is that you can write some code in the browser to control units in a RTS-style game, and then upload that code to a server where the code competes 24/7 online for control of a galaxy.
+This blog post won't be very interesting to anyone who knows what they are doing, but it's helpful for me to document my own progress.
+Back in March 2023 I put together an app called [ai-arena](https://ai-arena.com/#/multiplayer) the idea is that you can write some code in the browser to control units in a RTS-style game, and then upload that code to a server where the code competes 24/7 online for control of a galaxy.

 I got the idea from my AI class in school where we could upload our code to a competitive ladder for extra credit.